Eufy Robovac L70 Hybrid

 If you’re looking for the ultimate 2-in-1 robot vacuum to tackle both cleaning and mopping, then consider the Ecovacs Deebot OZMO 950.
 It’s more expensive given the price tag hovers around $900, but you’re getting an exceptional cleaning experience out of a single robot vacuum.

 Want more options?
-Check out our favorite robot vacuums of 2019.
+Check out the best robot vacuums of 2020.

 How long will it last?